IIIF/api/source/api/presentation/2.0/index.md

 Any additional fields beyond those defined in this specification _SHOULD_ be mapped to RDF predicates using further context documents.
 In this case, the enclosing object _MUST_ have its own `@context` property, and it _SHOULD_ be the first key/value pair.
 This is _REQUIRED_ for `service` links that embed any information beyond a `profile`.
 These contexts _SHOULD NOT_ redefine `profile`.

-Clients _SHOULD_ be aware that some implementations may add an `@graph` property at the top level, which contains the object.
+Clients _SHOULD_ be aware that some implementations will add an `@graph` property at the top level, which contains the object.
 This is a side effect of JSON-LD serialization, and servers _SHOULD_ remove it before sending to the client.
 The client can use the [JSON-LD compaction algorithm][json-ld-compact] to remove it, if present.
 <!--
 Using JSON-LD Framing with the [supplied frames][XXX] will avoid the generation of the `@graph` pattern.
 -->